Golem393/AFM_SEARCH/README.md

 2. Go to the [model card](https://huggingface.co/google/paligemma-3b-pt-224) of `google/paligemma-3b-pt-224` and request access
 3. Go to your acccount -> Settings -> Access Tokens
 4. Create a token and save it somewhere safe!

-In order not to leak your token, the token needs to be saved in the evironment:
 5. Enter in your terminal: `export HF_TOKEN=<your_token>`
 6. If you want to save your token for all terminal sessions: `source ~/.bashrc  # or source ~/.zshrc`

 ## 🚀 Use Application

 **SLURM Cluster:**
-1. `salloc --nodes=1 --cpus-per-task=4 --mem=32G --gres=gpu:1,VRAM:24G --time=hh:mm:ss --partition=PRACT--qos=practical_course`
+1. `salloc --nodes=1 --cpus-per-task=4 --mem=32G --gres=gpu:1,VRAM:16G --time=hh:mm:ss --partition=PRACT--qos=practical_course`
 2. `conda activate <env>`
-3. Open second terminal `srun --jobid=<id> --pty bash`
+3. Open second terminal and run `srun --jobid=<id> --pty bash`
-4. In the first terminal `python3 model_server.py`
+4. In the first terminal `python3 model_server.py --port <e.g. 5000>`
-5. Second terminal `conda activate <env>`
+5. Open second terminal and run `conda activate <env>`
-6. If server is started, in the second terminal `python3 pipeline.py` or similar client script
+6. If server is started successfully, in the second terminal run `python3 app_pipeline.py --port <e.g. 5000>`
+7. Open a third terminal on an entry node `conda activate <env>`
+8. In third terminal run `python3 app.py``
+9. The app can be accessed on your localhost under http://localhost:7864

+## 🧪 Benchmarking

+**SLURM Cluster:**
+1. Follow the first 5 steps outlined in the Use Application section.
+2. If server is started successfully, in the second terminal run `python3 benchmark.py --port <e.g. 5000>`